-Estuarine infilling is represented in GEOMBEST as a rate at which the substrate landwards of the crest is accreted with fluvially derived or organic (e.g. saltmarsh) sediment.
-The sand/mud ratio of estuarine deposits can be specified and can vary through time to simulate different fluvial contribution relating to estuarine maturity (Roy, 1984).
-A resuspension depth can also be specified to simulate the effect that wind-waves may have in preventing the accretion of estuarine deposits (Nichols, 1989).
+Bay infilling is represented in GEOMBEST+ as a rate at which the substrate landwards of the crest is accreted with fluvially derived or organic (e.g. saltmarsh) sediment.
+The sand/mud ratio of bay deposits can be specified and can vary through time to simulate different fluvial contribution relating to estuarine maturity (Roy, 1984).
+The deposition of bay sediments is determined by a parameter for the flux of sediment across the bay over a given time period.
+An accretion rate is then determined based on the width of the bay.
+Erosion of the bay bottom is calculated from shear stresses from wind waves.
+The strength of these waves is related to the fetch and depth of the bay and a user-determined wind speed.
+The new bay depth satisfies the balance between accretion and erosion.
+The total volume of sediment that is eroded to maintain this depth (erosion rate multiplied by time, summed over the bay) is then available for transport to the marsh.